Empirical Bayes PCA in high dimensions: Conclusion

 \section{Conclusion}

-We have described a new procedure for performing PCA on high-dimensional data, which couples classical empirical Bayes ideas with high-dimensional asymptotic theory.
-In applications where the true PCs have non-Gaussian prior structure, possibly in a multivariate sense of the joint distribution across several PCs, EB-PCA improves the accuracy of the estimated PCs by first obtaining a nonparametric estimate of this prior.
-The method yields estimated PCs that are qualitatively different from the sample PCs on several genetics examples, and that are quantitatively more accurate as measured by comparison against ground truth estimates computed from data with many more samples.
+We have described an EB-PCA procedure for performing PCA in high dimensions, which couples classical empirical Bayes ideas with high-dimensional asymptotic theory.
+In applications where the joint distribution of PCs has non-Gaussian structure, EB-PCA can improve estimation accuracy by obtaining a nonparametric estimate of this structure.

-EB-PCA is built upon an already existing body of theory for computationally efficient Bayesian inference in high dimensions, via Approximate Message Passing algorithms.
-This current theory requires a strong assumption of i.i.d.\ noise in the observed data.
-Extending this theory to more general models of noise is a topic of active research, and we believe it is likely that improved EB-PCA type procedures will become available as the theoretical picture becomes better understood.

-Finally, EB-PCA is a specific example of a more general paradigm of carrying out ``TAP-corrected'' variational Bayesian inference in high dimensions using an empirical Bayes approach.
+EB-PCA is an example of a more general paradigm of carrying out ``TAP-corrected'' variational Bayesian inference in high dimensions using an empirical Bayes approach.
 The high dimensionality of the latent variable space becomes a blessing in such problems, enabling the estimation of complex and nonparametric prior distributions for these latent variables using empirical Bayes ideas.
-This general paradigm may potentially be implemented with other inference algorithms and extended to a large class of other inference problems.
+This general paradigm may potentially be implemented with other inference algorithms and extended to other inference problems.

+We conclude with a discussion of a direction for future work.
+The quantitative form of EB-PCA---and of AMP-based procedures more generally---is derived assuming that the noise matrix $\bW$ has independent entries with common variance.
+(To keep the proofs simple, we have also assumed that these entries are Gaussian, but it is known that the Gaussian assumption can be substantially weakened: universality results of this type have been shown for the sample PCs in \cite{bao2018singular,bao2020statistical}, and for the AMP state evolution in \cite{bayati2015universality,chen2020universality}.)

+It is an open question to extend the procedure to settings where $\bW$ has correlation structure, which is commonly reflected in data by an overdispersed singular value distribution.
+One such setting that is partially understood is that of bi-rotationally invariant matrices $\bW$ that satisfy the equality in law $\bW\overset{L}{=}\bO^\top \bW\bQ$ for any orthogonal matrices $\bO \in \bbR^{n \times n}$ and $\bQ \in \bbR^{d \times d}$.
+This reflects an assumption that $\bW$ may have an arbitrary distribution of singular values but ``generic'' singular vectors.
+The asymptotic behavior of sample PCs in this setting was studied by \cite{benaych2012singular}, who provided the quantitative forms for the limits \eqref{eq:PCAsigma}.
+In the rank-one case, it was shown also in \cite{fan2020approximate} that the Onsager correction in \eqref{eq:bayes_amp} and AMP state evolution \eqref{eq:SE} are to be replaced by certain series expressions defined by the free cumulants of $\bW$, which may be estimated from the singular value distribution of $\bY$.